nashvador/Crypto-backend/README.md

 # My struggles and What I learned

 - Deployment - Deployment to Heroku was an absolute terror!
 As I dove deeper into the steps of deployment, I kept on getting a `Module not found: Error: Can't resolve 'fs' in` error.
 That error sent me down a huge rabbit hole which forced me to add scripts to the package.json file and to remove some scripts.
 Finally, I discovered that Heroku does not support native TypeScript and I had to create a build step in between for deployment.

+- Typescript - Since I had no experience with Object Oriented languages, coming from JavaScript to TypeScript was a huge struggle.